sergiooncode/warehouse/README.md

 make build-base
 ```

-To start the backend app, being at the top level of cloned repository:
+To start the backend and frontend apps, being at the top level of cloned repository:
 ```
 docker-compose -f docker-compose.yml up
 ```

-To stop the backend app:
+To stop the apps:
 ```
 docker-compose -f docker-compose.yml down
 ```

-It can be tested doing:
+The backend can be tested doing:
 - Get all products with current availability

 ```